New Date: 9/10 April in Johannesburg

 - Have you developed a set of rules and practices on how best to manage the process of building stakeholder reputation with each stakeholder group?

-The course takes the delegate from theory to practice, offering the opportunity to question and answer the above-mentioned questions and pre-plan for better reputation management practices and stakeholder management in their organization.
+The seminar takes the delegate from theory to practice, offering the opportunity to question and answer the above-mentioned questions and pre-plan for better reputation management practices and stakeholder management in their organization.
 It provides guidance on how to best develop and implement a stakeholder reputation management system and engagement & communications plan and includes a dedicated look at communication, engagement, relationship building and reputation enhancement practices.

 Not only does it explore international best practice approaches to Stakeholder & Reputation Management but it assists organizations to comply with Section 8 of the King Code 3 Guidelines on Corporate Governance.
 The King 3 Code on Corporate Governance makes specific mention of stakeholder inclusivity (i.e. that the legitimate interests and expectations of stakeholders are considered when deciding in the best interests of the company), stakeholder identification and determination of expectations and needs, the proactive management of stakeholder relationships, and that management should develop a strategy and formulate policies for the management of relationships with each stakeholder grouping.